 The safest place to inject is along the bridge of the nose, away from the major arteries.
 When a retinal artery is occluded, blindness can occur immediately.
 Because the nasal anatomy is extremely fragile, it should only be trusted in the hands of board-certified physicians who are skilled in surgical rhinoplasty.

-the ideal candidate for a nonsurgical nose job?
+Who is the ideal candidate for a nonsurgical nose job?

 Dr. Levine says realistic expectations are key.
 “The ideal candidate is a patient that has realistic expectations and a specific concern such as camouflaging a bump or addressing some asymmetries or rotating a tip,” says Dr. Levine.
 “The patient should understand that adding filler to the nose can make it larger even though it may appear smoother.
 Patients who want their noses to be smaller overall should not have a nonsurgical rhinoplasty.
 While adding filler to the top of the nose, or the dorsum, can make it appear narrower, it does not make the nose smaller overall.”

-much does a nonsurgical rhinoplasty usually cost?
+How much does a nonsurgical rhinoplasty usually cost?

 Cost varies by provider, location and the type and amount of filler used, but costs usually starts at around $1,000.

-long do the results of a nonsurgical nose job last?
+How long do the results of a nonsurgical nose job last?

 Because there’s not much movement in the nose, the results of a nonsurgical rhinoplasty can last anywhere from 9-12 months, though Dr. Asaadi says it may last longer in some cases.

-any downtime associated with a liquid nose job?
+Is there any downtime associated with a liquid nose job?